Kabaty

-Kabaty (/pl/) is a neighbourhood, and a City Information System area, located in Warsaw, Poland, within the district of Ursynów.
-It is a residential area dominated by multifamily housing, with a smaller presence of single-family housing as well.
+Kabaty (/pl/) is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Ursynów district.
+It is a predominantly high-rise residential area with housing eststes of apartment buildings, with a smaller presence of single-family housing, including Moczydło in the northwest, and Stare Kabaty in the east.
+In 2024, it had around 30,000 residents.
+The neighbourhood includes the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system.

 The oldest known records of Kabady come from 1386, when it was a small farming community.
-It was incorporated into Warsaw in 1951.
-In 1987 large multifamily residential neighbourhoods began to be constructed there, which lasted throughout 1990s and 2000s.
-In 1995, the Kabaty station of the M1 line of Warsaw Metro rapid transit underground system was opened there.
+By 1527, the village of Moczydło was also present to the west.
+The area was incorporated into Warsaw in 1951.
+In the 1980s, and continuing to the 2000s, numerous housing estates were developed within the area.
+In 1995, the Kabaty station opened within the neighbourhood.

 Toponomy

 The name Kabaty comes from the Polish surname Kabat, which itself comes from Polish word kabat, an archaic term for a short coat.
-The neighbourhood is also a namesake of the nearby Kabaty Woods.
+The neighbourhood is also a namesake of the nearby Kabaty Woods, the largest nature reserve within Warsaw.

 History

 The village of Kabaty in 1926.

-The oldest known records of Kabady come from 1386, when it received Kulm law rights from duke Janusz I the Old, ruler of the Duchy of Warsaw.
+The oldest known records of Kabady come from 1386, when it received Kulm law privileges from duke Janusz I the Old, ruler of the Duchy of Warsaw.
 It was a small farming community, located at the edge of the Warsaw Escarpment, and on a road connecting Warsaw and Czersk.
 The village was owned by the Ciołek family until 17th century, when it was acquired by the Piekarski family.

+By 1528, the village of Moczydło was also present to its west, on a road leading to Imielin.
+The village was owned and inhabited by a petty nobility.
+Between 1580 and 1658, it and its adjusted farmlands had an area of approximately 9 hectares, and in 1661, it had 5 houses.

 In 1580, Kabaty and their adjusted farmlands had combined area of around 70 ha.
-In 1656, it was completely destroyed by the Swedish army during the Deluge, a conflict between Polish–Lithuanian Commonwealth and the Swedish Empire.
+In 1656, it was completely destroyed by the Swedish army during the Second Northern War.

-In 1721, Kabaty was sold to Elżbieta Sieniawska, owner of the Wilanów Estate.
-In 1726, she ordered the protection of the nearby Kabaty Woods from deforestation.
+In 1721, Kabaty was sold to noblewoman and landowner Elżbieta Sieniawska, who incorporated it into the Wilanów Estate.
+She also acquired Moczydeło, and in 1726, she ordered the protection of the nearby Kabaty Woods from deforestation.
 As such, wood needed for construction in Kabaty was imported from Sieniawska's estate in Nieporęt.

-In 1775, the village had 16 houses, and in 1827, it had a population of 177 people in 17 houses.

-Between 1850 and 1861, the populations of Kabaty and Moczydło fought in court to lower costs of their feudal duties.
+In 1775, Kabaty had 16 houses, and in 1827, it had a population of 177 people in 17 houses.
+Between 1850 and 1861, the populations of Kabaty and Moczydło fought in court to lower the costs of their feudal duties.
 Following the abolition of serfdom in 1864, Kabaty was incorporated into the municipality of Wilanów.
-In 1892, the village was bought by Ksawery Branicki, who then established local woods administration.
+In 1892, the village was bought by Ksawery Branicki, who then established there a local woods administration.